thomasdewulf/sokoban/README.md

 Project made in the first year of applied informatics at the HoGent.

-Made together with Remko Vermaeren, Pol De Puyseleyr & Maarten Van Meersche
+Made together with Remko Vermaeren (@RemkoVermaeren), Pol De Puysseleyr (@poldepuysseleyr & Maarten Van Meersche (@MaartenVanMeersche)

 ##What is Sokoban?